olets/zsh-transient-prompt/docs/installation.md

 ## Manual

 - Either download the archive of the release of your choice from <https://github.com/olets/zsh-transient-prompt/releases> and expand it.
-Follow the release notes.

 - or clone a single branch: